Well, imagine you’re browsing the web, and you got some excellent music going in the background along with a couple of other apps.

 Your CPU can’t process the information that it needs to send to the GPU fast enough, so it has to leave the GPU waiting for data to get to it before starting its work.

 In certain applications like games or when rendering, this can affect the performance and fluidity of the application through stuttering and hang-ups that happen because of the imbalance.

-You can diagnose this by going into the task manager and checking if your CPU is at 100% constantly while your GPU is just cruising along at below 60% utilization or thereabouts.
+You can diagnose this by going into the task manager and checking if your CPU is at 100% constantly while your GPU is just cruising at below 60% utilization or thereabouts.

 That usually means that your CPU is working overtime to get information to your GPU, hence the bottleneck.